-Fig. 1.
+Figure 1.
 Interoperability Test in 2004

+Figure 2.
+Interoperability demonstration in 2006 With applying the open technology such as TCP/IP, the system components can be easily replaceable, while achieving the remote monitoring and controlling.
+For the business operation of "facility", the cost of human labor due to maintenance and the cost of component replacement, modification, improvement and upgrade occupy a large portion in their financial portfolio.
+The remote monitoring and control capability by the TCP/IP contributes to the reduction of required human labors, and the multi-vendor environment due to the open networking with the TCP/IP technology contributes to the total cost reduction of system components management by the availability of alternative products.
+Based on these observation, we have realized that the facility networking industry will be able to enjoy the technical and economical benefits by the adoption of TCP/IP technology.
 When we consider the application of and role of sensor networking in the facility networking, there are a lot of potential roles for their effective operation and management.
 Let consider the application of energy saving in the building automation.
 In general, the energy cost in the operation of building system (and in the at large facility networks) is extremely large.
 Especially in Japan, the energy cost is about 1/3, regarding all the life-time cost of building system, that includes the initial designing building system, construction and daily maintenance cost.
 As well as the benefit of energy saving activity from the view point of economical portfolio for the land-lords, we have another reason why we must perform the energy saving in the facility networking.
 In 1997, the United Nation has adopted the international energy saving program, so called Kyoto Protocol in COP3 [4].
 This is global agenda to preserve the healthy earth by the improvement of global worming effect.
 One of the important agenda of this program is to reduce the energy consumption by every single office or factory.
-For example, in Japan, the energy saving program has been applied to all the large scale facility, that has more than 2,000 square-meters footprint.
-These facilities must reduce the energy consumption 10%-20%, as a government regulation.

-We have got some private reports from some private companies.
+For example, in Japan, the energy saving program has been applied to all the large scale facility, that has more than 2,000 square-meters These facilities must reduce the energy footprint. consumption 10% -20%, as a government regulation.
+We have got some private report from some private company.
 They try to energy saving at their computer room, using the temperature sensors, to success reducing about 40% electricity.
-Also, at the 24th floor high recent building system with a lot of glasses, it is reported that 18% reduction of electricity and 6.1% reduction of CO2 consumption has been achieved, using sensors and actuators, which are interconnected with open networking protocol, such as TCP/IP.
-This is shown in figure 2.
+Also, at the 24^{th} floor high recent building system with a lot of glasses, it is reported that 18% reduction of electricity and 6.1% reduction of CO_2 consumption has been achieved, using sensors and actuators, which are interconnected with open networking protocol, such as TCP/IP.
+This is shown in figure 3.